Dragonrun1/uuid64type/README.md

 [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

-Pull requests are welcome.
+Pull requests are always welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update or add tests as appropriate.